dreamcodelove/BDHS-SEDA/README.md

 ## Analysis Tasks

-### 1. Create a data pipeline using Sqoop to pull the data from the table below from MySql server to Hive.
+1. **Create a data pipeline using Sqoop to pull the data from the table below from MySql server to Hive.**

 - Database name: <username>
     - `Stock_prices`